The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s Franco-American Mail (signed) is estimated to be worth between £1,600 and £2,450.
-This etching print from 1977 has shown consistent value growth, with an average annual growth rate of 2%.
-Over the past 12 months, the artwork has sold 3 times, with an average selling price of £2,072.
-In the last five years, the hammer price has varied from £1,064 in October 2022 to £3,200 in September 2022.
-Since its first sale in June 2004, this artwork has been sold 15 times at auction.
+The value of David Hockney's Franco-American Mail (signed) is estimated to be worth between £1,600 and £2,400.
+This etching print, created in 1977, has shown consistent value growth, with an average annual growth rate of 2%.
+This work has an auction history of 15 total sales since its entry to the market in June 2004.
+In the last 12 months, the average selling price was £1,717 across 2 sales.
+Over the past five years, the hammer price has ranged from £1,064 in October 2022 to £3,200 in September 2022.
 The edition size of this artwork is limited to 200.

 Unlock up-to-the-minute market data on David Hockney's Franco-American Mail, login or create a free account today